fundakk/Pharus/README.md

     - include styles inside index.html
     - pack scripts into single gz files or include them in the index.html file.
 - keep all media as lightweight as possible - transfer rates are not great and sometimes even image sprites are not enough to prevent device restart during download.
-- event example is not extremely easy to hack, but it's not encrypted in any way and can be cheated on.
+- event example is quite easy to hack, it's not encrypted in any way and can be cheated on (by sharing codes).
 It is recommended not to use this example in money sensitive cases (like merch giveaway, free entries, or discounts).
-Use it as a scenario example or for digital rewards.
+Use it as a scenario example for further development or for digital rewards.

-### 8.1 TODO

-- create HTML file for events scenario
-- add illustrations for scenarios